niuee/hrphysics-simulation/README.md

 There are a few things that I would like to clarify first.
 - Horses are simulated as rectangles bearing similar dimensions as real horses to simplify the simulation.
 - Inner Guard Rails are depicted as circular arcs, the entire turn would consist several different arcs each with different radius and center.
 - Outter Guard Rails are similar to the inner ones.
-However, since they are convex shapes, collisions resolving cannot be calculated using SAP (separate axis theorem).
+However, since they are concave shapes, collisions resolving cannot be calculated using SAP (separate axis theorem).
 Thus, they have to be broken apart into different little rectangles and as a whole they form the entire guard rail and that their collisions can be resolved using SAP.

 Currently I have different Rigid Body Types and their respective counterpart to be rendered in pyglet.